Someonexddd/WebbProject-yr3/README.md

 Step 3.

-Open the sln file to open the project.
-And run the project with the Button and setting shown in the picture below
+Run the project with the Button and setting shown in the picture below

 ![](https://i.imgur.com/2i8RgI7.png)